-I wanted to share some good news with you regarding the outcome of our annual audit and the issuance of our financial statements for fiscal year 2018-2019.
+I am pleased to share good news regarding the outcome of our annual audit and the issuance of our financial statements for fiscal year 2019-2020.
 Once again, the external auditors reported no deficiencies or weaknesses in our internal controls over the District’s financial processes.
-We continue to provide the oversight, controls, and effective practices that guarantee our financial resources are allocated appropriately in support of our strategic goals for academic programming and ensuring effective organizational systems and structures are in place.
+We continue to provide the oversight, controls, and effective practices which guarantee that our financial resources are allocated appropriately in support of our strategic goals for academic programming, equitable access to instructional materials and opportunities, and to ensure effective organizational systems and structures are in place.

-- The Board of Education and District Administration continue to utilize our long range planning process to strategically ensure our school district is financially stable for the long term.
-This has allowed us to maximize our fund balance dollars that can be used to offset any potential negative impacts to our financial plan (i.e. decreases in State Aid, unexpected emergencies, uncontrollable cost increases) and protect the high-quality program and opportunities we offer our students.
-For the 2018-2019, fiscal year due to our financial performance, we were able to maintain a maximum 4% unassigned fund balance as allowed by Law.
+- The Board of Education and District Administration continue to use our long-range planning process to strategically ensure our District is financially stable for the long term.
+This has allowed us to maximize our fund balance dollars that can be used to offset any potential negative impacts to our financial plan (i.e. decreases in State Aid, unexpected emergencies, uncontrollable cost increases) and protect high-quality program and opportunities for students.

-Also, due to a new accounting requirement (GASB 75), the District is now required to record the full amount of the post-employment benefits (OPEB) liability in one year instead of the previous requirement (GASB 45) which required school districts to spread the full amount of this liability across many years (i.e. 30 years).
-As a result, the 2018-2019 financial statements reflected a negative net position.
+Due to a new accounting requirement GASB 75 (Government Accounting Standards Board), the District now must record the full amount of the post-employment benefits (OPEB) liability in one year.
+The earlier requirement GASB 45 (Government Accounting Standards Board) required school districts to spread the full amount of this liability across many years (i.e. 30 years).
+As a result, our 2019-2020 financial statements reflect a negative net position.
 Many school districts are experiencing the same impact to their net positions.
-Please know that the negative net position in no manner affects our actual, operating financial plan, nor our credit rating with credit agencies, like Moody’s.
-The District’s Net Position did increase by $396,070 over fiscal year 2017-2018, mainly due to a decrease in the healthcare cost trend rate used to determine our liability among other factors.
+Please know that the negative net position in no manner affects our actual operating financial plan, nor our credit rating with credit agencies like Moody’s.
+The District’s net position decreased by $11,574,718 over fiscal year 2018-2019, primarily due to changes in actuarial calculations and an increase in the healthcare cost trend rate used to determine our liability among other factors.